-The Western Mountaineering MegaLite is our Editors' Choice for the best backpacking sleeping bag.
+The WM MegaLite is our Editors' Choice for the best backpacking sleeping bag.
 This US-made bag was very close to being the lightest and most compressible option, but was also warmer-than-average among 30F sleeping bags, and offered spacious dimensions and the best feeling internal fabric in our review.

-This award winner is on the warmer side of 30°F bags that are available on the market.
+This award winner is on the warmer side of 30°F bags that are available on the market and is packed full of high-quality down.
 Our side-by-side testing declared that this contender was the warmest 30°F tested in our review (warmer = works better in colder temps).

-It features 13 ounces of top-of-the-line 850+ European Goose down and offers more loft than is typically found in most similarly rated 30° F bags.
-For example, the Marmot Hydrogen
+It features 13 ounces of top-of-the-line 850+ European goose down and offers more loft than is typically found in most similarly rated 30° F bags.
+However, the new Marmot Phase

-, while it does offer a slightly narrower cut, only uses 11 ounces of similar fill-power down.
+offers a slightly narrower cut and uses 14 ounces of similar fill-power down.

-The Western Mountaineering MegaLite features 13 ounces of high quality 850+ fill that helped it to be the warmest 30F bag we tested.
+The WM MegaLite features 13 ounces of high quality 850+ fill that helped it to be the warmest 30F bag we tested.

-Western Mountaineering doesn't provide EN ratings, but in our real world testing, the MegaLite feels slightly warmer than the Marmot Hydrogen, Mountain Hardwear Hyperlamina Spark 35
+Western Mountaineering doesn't provide EN ratings, but in our real world testing, the MegaLite feels slightly warmer than Mountain Hardwear Hyperlamina Spark 35

 , Nemo Salsa 30

-, or even the 25°F Sea To Summit Spark III
+, the 25°F Sea To Summit Spark III

-When stuffed into an after market compression sack the Western Mountaineering MegaLite packed down roughly 30-40% smaller.
-Once packed down the MegaLite was easily among the most compressible bags in our review.
+When stuffed into an aftermarket compression sack, the WM MegaLite packed down roughly 30-40% smaller.
+Once packed down, the MegaLite was easily among the most compressible bags in our review.